jessejamescox/kbus-daemon-installer/README.md

 # kbus-daemon-installer
-## Based on [kbus-daemon](https://github.com/jessejamescox/wago-kbus-daemon) that allows for read/write the WAGO Kbus over MQTT.
+## Based on [kbus-daemon](https://github.com/jessejamescox/wago-kbus-daemon) that allows for read/write the WAGO Kbus over MQTT

 Install the kbus driver for mqtt on WAGO PFC100 and PFC200 controllers